-One example is the average weight carried by the winner – this is a handicap race after all.
-During the last thirty years, the average winning weight is 10st-08¾lbs, but many of the favourites this year will carry weights of 11 stones and more.
+One example is the average weight carried by the winner.
+Over the last thirty years, the average winning weight is around 10st 8lbs.
+Few winners carry over 11st 3lbs.

 You can also look at horses’ racing records, too.
-In recent times, 80% of Grand National winners have done hurdle races in the same season they won the Aintree race.
-And the ten latest National winners had had at least ten races over fences and won races of at least three miles in length.
+In recent times, a lot of Grand National winners have done hurdle races in the same season they won the Aintree race.
+And the ten latest National winners had won races of at least three miles in length.